Pinterest Pixel

 pro rata share

-STEP 3: Drag this formula down the column to apply it to all tenants.
+STEP 3: Drag this formula down.

 pro rata share